s0md3v/s0md3v.github.io/_posts/2025/2025-01-12-get-life-together.markdown

 5. **Emotional State:** Strong emotions can bypass rational thinking.
 When you're excited, angry, or sad, the limbic system's voice grows louder while the PFC's voice becomes harder to hear.
 6. **Time Pressure:** When you feel rushed, your brain shifts towards quick, emotion-based decisions rather than careful reasoning.
 This is why "sleeping on it" often leads to better choices.
 While significant, time pressure typically has less impact than the above factors unless it's extreme, as demonstrated by research showing that time pressure mainly affects decision quality when combined with other stressors.

 To sum it up, if we are not tired, under stress, emotional turbulence or following a habit in a given moment — we are likely to make more rational decisions.
 It is not possible to become immune to these conditions but it is possible to pause them long enough to regain control.
 This can be done with something as simple as closing your eyes and taking 10-20 deep breaths.
-No, this isn't meditation, some spriritual bullshit or a even a solution.
+No, this isn't meditation, some spiritual bullshit or a even a solution.
 It is just a way for you to get enough calmness, focus and time to actually *think* instead of taking whatever action/decision your non-rational parts are leading you towards.

 Let me explain why it works:
 1. It momentarily disengages both your vision and attention from the external stimuli that might be triggering impulsive or emotional reactions.